PSY6983-2021/clandry_project/README.md

 	2. [Linear SVC](https://github.com/PSY6983-2021/clandry_project/tree/main/codes): script with preprocessing and machine learning classifier
 - The following Jupyter notebooks:
 	1. [Presentation slides](https://github.com/PSY6983-2021/clandry_project/tree/main/notebooks): can be launched with the Rise extension
 	2. [Data visualization](https://github.com/PSY6983-2021/clandry_project/tree/main/notebooks): code that plots the static and interactive figures in the repo.
-This notebook was conceptualized to run specific code cells that call the python scripts needed to retrieve the data
+This notebook was conceptualized to run specific code cells that import the python scripts needed to retrieve the data
 - The requirements.txt: file with all the prerequisite packages used to run the codes

 # Conclusion and Acknowledgement